Bridge College’s big award win

 The Natspec Awards celebrate the best in effective innovative practice within the specialist education sector.
 The Innovative use of technology award was announced by Nigel Evans, The chair of Natspec Awards judging panel.

-We were recognised for introducing a QT Humanoid Social Robot (QT robot), which supplements the existing teaching methods to enhance the social interactions, communication skills, levels of engagement and mental wellbeing of our learners’ with Autism Spectrum Disorder (ASD).
+We were recognised for introducing a QT Humanoid Social Robot (QT robot), which supplements the existing teaching methods to enhance the social interactions, communication skills, levels of engagement and mental wellbeing of our learners’ on the autism spectrum.

 The project is part of the Greater Manchester Mental Health in further education colleges programme and is funded by the partnership: https://hub.gmhsc.org.uk/mental-health/fe/